-The Commission is contracted with Hudson Henderson & Company, Inc., (Fresno, CA) to perform the 2019-2020 annual audit.
-The audit, which has been included with the Commission's agenda packet, contains no findings or recommendations.
-The audit report includes items such as the Independent Auditor's Report, Management's Discussion and Analysis (MD&A), Financial Statements and other materials.
-At the Commission's October 27, 2020, meeting, a public hearing will be held on the audit.
+The Commission is contracted with Hudson Henderson & Company, Inc., (Fresno, CA) to perform the Fiscal Year 2019-2020 annual audit.
+The audit report, which has been included with the Commission's agenda packet, contains no findings or recommendations.
+The audit report includes items such as the Independent Auditor's Report, Management's Discussion and Analysis (MD&A), Financial Statements, and other materials.
+At the Commission's October 27, 2020, meeting a public hearing was held on the 2019-2020 annual audit and the Commission accepted the audited Financial Statements at that time.
+Staff subsequently made appropriate filing and posting of the documents.